The Ship (album)

-The Ship is the twenty-seventh solo studio album by English musician Brian Eno, released on 29 April 2016 on Warp Records.
-It was announced on Eno's website on 24 February 2016.
-The album is Eno's first solo album to contain vocals since 2005's Another Day on Earth.
-The Ship debuted at number 28 on the UK Albums Chart and is the second highest-charting solo album of Eno's solo career (after debut Here Come The Warm Jets.)
+The Ship is the twenty-sixth solo studio album by Brian Eno, released on 29 April 2016 on Warp Records.
+Announced on Eno's website on 24 February 2016, it was Eno's first solo album to contain vocals since 2005's Another Day on Earth.
+The Ship debuted at number 28 on the UK Albums Chart and is the second highest-charting solo album of Eno's career (after debut Here Come the Warm Jets).
 The album received critical acclaim.

 Background

 Brian Eno has said the title is a reference to the sinking of Titanic, which he has called "the apex of human technical power, set to be man's greatest triumph over nature".
 The album was originally conceived as a multi-channel sound installation, when Eno discovered that he could sing in a low C: "As you get older, you know, your voice drops, so you sort of gain a semi-tone at the bottom and lose about six at the top every year.
 That's what's happened to me.
 So I've suddenly got this new, low voice I can sing with, and I just started singing with that piece.
 And, so it was the first time I thought, "Oh, what about making a song that you could walk around inside?".